 Training providers approved to deliver Smart and Skilled courses must meet strict contractual criteria.
-They have clear requirements and performance standards, which reflect the NSW Department of Industry's processes for managing performance and dealing with quality issues.
+They have clear requirements and performance standards, which reflect the NSW Department of Education's processes for managing performance and dealing with quality issues.

 Download the NSW Quality Framework from Training Services NSW.

 Performance monitoring is carried out to support training providers in the continuous improvement of Smart and Skilled subsidised training delivery and in meeting their contractual obligations.